benweissmann/discord-permission-manager/README.md

 }
 ```

-Note that that path is to the *git repostory directory*, not the binary itself (i.e., that path is to a directory that contains the `terraform-provider-discord` binary, not to the binary itself).
+Note that that path is to the *git repository directory*, not the binary itself (i.e., that path is to a directory that contains the `terraform-provider-discord` binary, not to the binary itself).

 # Setting up a bot token